Show relevant topic filters »

 How many hours can my student work?

-• All institutions under UW System are considered one employer for purposes of calculating hours worked per week
+• All institutions under Universities of Wisconsin are considered one employer for purposes of calculating hours worked per week

 • Students are non-exempt from FLSA regulations, meaning that they are subject to overtime compensation.

-• Some international students, depending on their visa status, may be prohibited from working more than 20 hours per week during the academic year.
+• Some international students, depending on their visa status, may be prohibited from working more than 20 hours per week during the Fall and Spring semesters while school is in session.

 What do I do when a student is done working in my department?